JulianVidal/AGDA_HTML/reports/index.md

 Began literature review, found different ways that code can be represent as graphs.
 Found Graph buddy a tool that visualize Java projects, although not query them.
-Couldn't find any similar work that compiles agda in parallel, did find a paper that does something similar but not for Agda.
+Couldn't find any similar work that compiles agda in parallel, did find a paper that does something similar but for FPGA.

-What should the literature review include?

 # 16 - Post-meeting Report

 # 16 - Notes
+Why does the last test not finish.

+On table, add brackets, show percentage relative to normal.

+Query the dependnecy graph of the modules to understnad why unimath doesn't improve with our strategies.

+Write specs of the computers.

+Edit pre meeting report

+Write instructions on how to use agda_tree in differen agda projecst.